thebaldgeek/thebaldgeek.github.io/Iridium.md

 ```

 You will need to change the UID from `ktbg` and tell me what you set it to be and then change the port number that I will give you and this will allow you to send your local map data to the global map.
-(Live map URL only for Iridium feeder sharers).
+(View the master map on the home page of the site).
 Next run this command:
 ```pip install https://github.com/joh/when-changed/archive/master.zip```
 This will install a python script that will look for changes to a file.